CAR’s Virtual Week on Parliament Hill -2022

 - Create a National Data Science Institute to harness the strategic application of AI related to medical imaging for enhanced patient care and support a sustainable healthcare system.

 Excessively long wait times for medical imaging and the need for an investment of $1.5 billion in imaging equipment resonated with all the MPs that we spoke to.
-There was a clear understanding of our focus on health human resources and MPs also responded well to the development of a National Task Force to create a strategy for the implementation of new technologies to augment the services of radiologists.
+There was a clear understanding of our focus on health human resources and MPs also responded well to need to harness new technologies to augment the services of radiologists.
 Some of the MPs offered to champion these initiatives and to write letters to the Ministers of Finance and Health with these requests.
 We were very pleased with the reception that we received and did see the advantages of meeting virtually as it allowed for more uninterrupted focused time with political representatives.

-In April the CAR had the occasion to appear before the Standing Committee on Health to convey the impact that the pandemic has had on medical imaging, exacerbating already lengthy wait times.
 It is essential that we keep the momentum going and the lines of communication open if we are going to make progress in helping Canadians to have timely access to medical imaging procedures.
-We have also been quite prominent on social media and in the traditional news media regarding these priorities, the unveiling of our Radiology Resilience report, wait times, Breast Cancer Awareness month, and the International Day of Radiology.
+We have also been quite prominent on social media and in the traditional news media regarding these priorities, drawing attention to the Backlog for Medical Imaging in Canada, Breast Cancer Awareness Month, and the International Day of Radiology/MRT Week.
 We would like to thank our CAR superstar members who stepped up to represent radiology in Canada.

 As a radiologist, you too can become involved by engaging in grass roots advocacy in your community.
 We encourage you to reach out to your MP and to talk about how the pandemic has impacted your practice.
 The more individuals we have communicating the same message the more successful we will be in our advocacy.
 We are here to help.
 Should you need tools or resource to assist you in your outreach effort please contact us at: [email protected].